njwardhan/crypto-emojis/README.md

 <hr>

-The NFT collection also has a preview availabe on the Testnet Opensea: https://testnets.opensea.io/collection/crypto-emoji
+The NFT collection also has a preview availabe on the Testnet Opensea: https://testnets.opensea.io/collection/crypto-emoji <br>
+(The preview is no longer available, apparently because the Rinkeby testnet, which hosts the contract for this project is now deprecated :/)